NREL/BuildingMOTIF/libraries/README.md

 Templates are expressed as documents in `.yml` files.
 The name of the template is at the top level of the YAML file.
 Each template has a
-- a set of `dependencies`: list of other template names and mappings between those template's parameters and this template's parameters
+- a set of `dependencies`: list of other template names and mappings between those template's parameters and this template's parameters.
+  Each dependency has three required keys:
+  - `template`: the name of the template the outer template is dependent on
+  - `args`: the association of dependency parameters to this template's parameters
+  - `library`: the name of the library from which the template is drawn
 - `body`: a Turtle-encoded graph which defines the content of the template.
 The `urn:__param__#` namespace is used to name the parameters

 The following is an example of a template: